sheinhtetsai99/oct-tf-idf-legacy/README.md

     docker push sti.common.repositories.cloud.sap/text-classifier-inference:latest
     ```

-3. Configure yaml templates
+1. Configure yaml templates
     1. Ensure that docker secret with specified name has been created in postman
-    2. Ensure that image name has been updated to the image pushed to registry in step 2
+    1. Ensure that image name has been updated to the image pushed to registry in step 2

+1. Create git reposio